Comprehensive Guide to IoT Statistics You Need to Know in 2020

 That’s a lot of devices.
-When looking at the raw number of connected devices Gartner predicts will be connected to the internet by the end of the decade, it’s easy to lose sight of how large the figure actually is.
+When looking at the raw number of connected devices Business Insider predicts will be connected to the internet by the end of the decade, it’s easy to lose sight of how large the figure actually is.
 For context, take a moment to look at the difference between a million and a billion in terms of time:

 One million seconds is roughly equal to 11.5 days.

 One billion seconds is roughly equal to 31.75 years.